Large language models surpass domain-specific architectures for antepartum electronic fetal monitoring analysis: Methodology

 We additionally evaluated \textbf{GPT-5-mini} using two distinct prompting strategies to assess the performance of larger-scale LLMs without fine-tuning.
 The prompts were authored by a medical doctor with expertise in CTG interpretation.
-The first strategy employed comprehensive prompting that incorporated detailed clinical guidelines and step-by-step CTG analysis instructions, while the second utilised a simplified prompt containing only essential summarised classification criteria.
+The first strategy (GPT-5-mini (Detailed Instruction)) employed comprehensive prompting that incorporated detailed clinical guidelines and step-by-step CTG analysis instructions, while the second (GPT-5-mini (Simple Instruction)) utilised a simplified prompt containing only essential summarised classification criteria (see supplementary S2).
 Unlike other models in our evaluation, GPT-5-mini processed full-length CTG recordings without context reduction, as it operates through an online API with extended context capabilities.
-Table 3 summarises the model architectures and parameter counts, which range from thousands to 8 billion parameters for publicly available models.
-Hyperparameters for each architecture were maintained as specified in their original publications without additional tuning to ensure reproducibility and fair comparison.